Lesson Plan - Get It!

-If you talked about perimeter being the distance around the outside of shapes, or said something about adding all of the side lengths together, you've got it!
+If you thought about perimeter being the distance around the outside of shapes or something about adding all of the side lengths together, you've got it!
 Perimeter is as simple as that.

 Beyond that, there isn't much more to add, so let's get started with some practice.